eprst/ij-per-document-history/README.md

 <!-- Plugin description -->
 Adds `Back (Current Document)` and `Forward (Current Document)` actions which track jump history inside current document only.
-Holding "Shift" while invoking them switches to global navigation.
 They can be mapped to your favorite Back/Forward navigation shortcuts instead of the default actions.
 <!-- Plugin description end -->

 ## Installation